mswjs/msw/README.md

 This library is meant to be used for **development only**.
 It doesn't require, nor encourage to install any Service Worker on the production environment.

 > [**See browser support for ServiceWorkers**](https://caniuse.com/#feat=serviceworkers)

+## Contribute

+Have an idea?
+Found a bug?
+Please communicate it through using the [issues](/issues) tab of this repositories.
+[Pull requests](/pulls) are welcome as well!